freak2810/Portfolio/README.md

 ## Getting Started

-Make sure that you have [Node](https://nodejs.org) installed in your system before you start the application.
+Make sure that you have [Node](https://nodejs.org) and [PNPM](https://pnpm.io) installed in your system before you start the application.

 ### Installing

 Run the following command

 ```
-yarn install
+pnpm install
 ```

 And after the dependencies are installed

 ```
-yarn dev
+pnpm dev
 ```

 ## Built With